Should I Plead Guilty If I Have Committed The Crime?

-When you plead guilty, you're in a position where the judge is going to sentence you.
+When you plead guilty, you're in a position where the judge will sentence you.
 Fortunately, if you're going to agree to plead guilty in a Los Angeles court, you already know what the sentence is going to be.
-There are rare cases where you plead guilty and your sentence is put inside of a range.
+There are rare cases where you plead guilty, and your punishment is put inside a range.

 For example, let's say that you get what they call a county jail lid.
 That means the judge could give you anywhere from no time in jail up to a year in jail.
-You'll want to have your attorney submit a sentencing memorandum and make the argument that you shouldn't get any jail time.
+You'll want to have your defense attorney submit a sentencing memorandum and argue that you shouldn't get any jail time.

 If there's a disadvantage, it has to do with you giving up all your rights.
-If you're going to end up with a conviction of a felony, you'll no longer be able to vote and you won't be able to use or possess weapons.
-There are a number of other things that you’ll have to give up, but they'll all be terms and conditions of your probation, if you get a probationary sentence.
+If you're going to end up with a conviction of a felony, you'll no longer be able to vote, and you won't be able to use or possess weapons.
+You'll have to give up several other things, but they'll all be the terms and conditions of your probation if you get a probationary sentence.

-It's very important that, if you are going to take a deal, you sit down with your attorney and find out exactly what the ramifications are going to be.
-In the future, if you violate your probation, the judge can punish you with up to the maximum for whatever sentence it is that you pled guilty or no contest to.
+It's essential that, if you make a deal, you sit down with your attorney and find out exactly what the ramifications will be.
+In the future, if you violate your probation, the judge can punish you up to the maximum for whatever sentence it is that you pled guilty or no contest to.

-Most times, there’s a wide range of what the sentence can be.
-Even if you’re guilty, you want to do everything you can to make sure, when you plead guilty or no contest in the case, you’re in a position to get the lowest sentence.
-You may want to get lesser charges.
-You may want to avoid jail time.
-There are a whole host of things that could potentially happen to you if you plead guilty or no contest in any criminal case, so before you make the decision to move forward with a plea, you want to fully discuss it with your attorney.
+Many things could happen to you if you plead guilty or no contest in any criminal case, so before you decide to move forward with a plea, you want to thoroughly discuss it with your attorney.
 Bring forward all the mitigating factors, get character letters, and do everything you can to make sure that whatever your final resolution is, it's something that you can live with.
 Our Los Angeles criminal defense lawyers will provide more details below.

-Does Pleading Guilty Exclude Me From Getting Appellate Relief In My San Fernando Valley or Van Nuys Criminal Case?
+Does Pleading Guilty Exclude Me From Getting Appellate Relief?

 Typically, once you plead guilty, you're not going to be able to appeal any sentence that you get.
-Most of the time, when someone pleads guilty or no contest, they already know what the sentence is going to be.
-It's very difficult to make the argument that you were caught by surprise by the sentence, you don't think it's fair, and you want to appeal it.
+Most of the time, when someone pleads guilty or no contest, they already know what the penalty is going to be.
+It's tough to argue that you were surprised by the sentence, you don't think it's fair, and you want to appeal to it.